New Zealand national netball team: Commonwealth Games

 New Zealand has competed at every netball tournament at the Commonwealth Games.
 In 1990 they lost to Australia in a one-off match when netball was a demonstration sport.
 Between 1998 and 2014 they played in every tournament final, winning two gold and three silver medals.
 In 2006 New Zealand won the gold medal for the first time with a 60–55 win over Australia.
 In 2010, New Zealand, led by Maria Tutaia and Irene van Dyk, won their second gold medal after they defeated Australia 66–64 in an epic encounter.
 Tutaia scored the winning goal in double extra time after 84 minutes of play.
 The Silver Ferns were also awarded the 2010 Lonsdale Cup.
+In 2026 New Zealand defeated Jamaica in the final to claim their first Commonwealth gold medal in 16 years.